Maikel Garcia Preview, Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.94 team ERA that ranks eighth among all league pitching staffs.
+- The Yankees have a 3.99 team ERA that ranks ninth among all league pitching staffs.

-- Yankees pitchers combine to surrender 189 total home runs at a clip of 1.2 per game (to rank 15th in the league).
+- The Yankees rank 15th in baseball in home runs surrendered (191 total, 1.2 per game).

-- Rodon (3-7) gets the starting nod for the Yankees in his 14th start of the season.
-He's put together a 5.74 ERA in 64 1/3 innings pitched, with 64 strikeouts.
+- Schmidt (9-9 with a 4.65 ERA and 146 strikeouts in 155 2/3 innings pitched) goes for his 10th victory when he gets the start for the Yankees, his 32nd of the season.

-- In his last time out on Sunday against the Arizona Diamondbacks, the lefty threw 6 1/3 innings, giving up three earned runs while surrendering five hits.
+- The righty last appeared on Monday against the Arizona Diamondbacks, when he went four innings, allowing two earned runs while giving up three hits.

-- The 30-year-old has put together a 5.74 ERA and 9 strikeouts per nine innings across 13 games this season, while giving up a batting average of .243 to his opponents.
+- In 32 games this season, the 27-year-old has put up an ERA of 4.65, with 8.5 strikeouts per nine innings.
+Opponents are hitting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.